 Volunteers are a crucial component in NCVLI’s mission to advance victims’ rights.
 NCVLI has a variety of volunteer opportunities available throughout the year ranging from legal work, to event organizing, to assistance with office-related tasks.

-If you are interested in getting updates on volunteer opportunities, please fill out the volunteer form.
+If you are interested in volunteering, please fill out the volunteer form.
+If you are an attorney, please complete this form.
 If you have any questions about volunteering please email NCVLI at firstname.lastname@example.org.

 What do volunteers do?